-It is always important to stay sharp whenever you are in a foreign country, but BE EXTRA CAREFUL IN BANGKOK!!!!!
+One of the rules of travel is to stay sharp at all times, and this is especially true in Bangkok!
 There are so many people here trying to rip you off, and you can’t pick them.
 The group I was talking to just seemed to be other travellers, like the hundreds of others I had spoken too along the way.

 0246.
 One thing you will see plenty of in Thailand is the incredibly ornate Buddhist temples.
 They are more prolific that churches in Europe.
 The next few photos are the Grand palace in Bangkok.
-This place will take your breath away.
+This place took my breath away.
 Just as the Taj Mahal is stunning for its’ simplicity and elegance, the Grand Palace is stunning for being very ornate and intricate.
 An absolute ‘must-see’ in Bangkok.